 Curtiss-Wright Ships Miniature Network Space Data Acquisition System for NASA’s Orion Spacecraft Program

-Curtiss-Wright’s MnACQ-2000 stackable networked encoding units support next generation low-Earth orbit spacecraft
+Curtiss-Wright's MnACQ-2000 stackable networked encoding units support next generation low-earth orbit spacecraft

 33RD SPACE SYMPOSIUM – Colorado Springs, Co. – April 3, 2017 -- Curtiss-Wright’s Defense Solutions division today announced that it has successfully delivered eight of the nine data acquisition flight units that it is building for use on NASA’s Orion spacecraft planned for use in Exploration Mission-1 (EM-1), Orion’s second test flight in space.
 Curtiss-Wright is one of only a handful of suppliers that provide electronic subsystems to both the Orion and Space Launch System (SLS) programs.
 The Orion spacecraft is designed to take astronauts beyond low-Earth orbit to destinations such as the Moon and Mars.
 To support these missions, NASA is developing the SLS rocket to provide the launch capability needed to send astronauts farther into the solar system than ever before.

-“Curtiss-Wright is very proud to provide our rugged space qualified data acquisition and network technologies to both the Orion spacecraft and the SLS launch vehicle,” said Lynn Bamford, Senior Vice President and General Manager, Defense Solutions division.
-“This deployment of our space data acquisition systems highlights the continued growth of space qualified COTS solutions in the industry.”
+“Curtiss-Wright is very proud to provide our rugged space-qualified data acquisition and network technologies to both the Orion spacecraft and the SLS launch vehicle,” said Lynn Bamford, Senior Vice President, and General Manager, Defense Solutions division.
+“This deployment of our space data acquisition systems highlights the continued growth of space-qualified COTS solutions in the industry.”

 For the Orion EM-1 flight, Curtiss-Wright supplies its MnACQ-2000 Miniature Network Data Acquisition System, a compact, stackable Fast Ethernet 100BASE-T-based networked encoding unit that processes and delivers packetized instrumentation data to designated network nodes.
-Each of the nine rugged COTS-based units built for Orion EM-1 includes a radiation tolerant power supply, system management overhead and the specific signal conditioning modules needed to address the number and type of measurements needed during flight.
+Each of the nine rugged COTS-based units built for Orion EM-1 includes a radiation-tolerant power supply, system management overhead, and the specific signal conditioning modules needed to address the number and type of measurements needed during the flight.
 Two 12-Port Ethernet switches that tie the system together and route the data and video have also been delivered for the Orion EM-1 flight.
 Curtiss-Wright expects to deliver the ninth and final MnACQ-2000 by the end of June 2017.